 If you'd like to try lavender's calming effects in the main roost, sprinkle some dried buds in whichever type of bedding you use.

-Again, don't use fresh herbs in bedding - it will rot unless you change it very regularly.
+Again, be careful about using fresh herbs in bedding - it will rot unless you change it very regularly.

 Alternatively, hang some bunches of fresh lavender around your coop.
 That's what I do and, if nothing else, it makes the place smell nice!